The Outer Worlds 2: Paradise Island Substation Repair Guide – Get the Corrosive Shock Machine Gun

 • Vendor value: Worth grabbing just to sell for bits

-• Build flexibility: Always good to have options
+• Build flexibility: Always good to have a backup option

 Southern Substation Repair Kit in The Outer Worlds